restx/restx/README.md

 ### Others:

 - `restx-samplest`: both a sample of individual features and JUnit tests of them
-- `restx-samplest-java8`: Same as `restx-samplest` but for demo-ing restx java8 support
+- `restx-samplest-kotlin`: Same as `restx-samplest` but for demo-ing restx with kotlin support
 - `restx-annotation-processors-package`: assembly module for annotation processor only, if you prefer to setup annotation processing manually with `-proc` javac option
 - `restx-barbarywatch`: MacOSX filesystem watching that actually works.
 Only module with GPL license, but no other module depend on it, it's detected at runtime, and used only during development